AI Translation for Hotels in 2026: Deployment Guide

 Legal and policy text.
 Cancellation policies, GDPR notices, terms of service.
 Edge cases matter.
 Get these professionally translated once; don't re-translate them with AI on every page load.

 Jokes and idioms.
-The hotel that proudly translates "we serve our guests with a smile" into a literal Mandarin reading earns a polite laugh.
+The hotel that proudly translates "we serve our guests with a smile" into a literal Chinese reading earns a polite laugh.
 Skip humour in any auto-translated channel until you can have a native speaker verify.

 How to deploy without getting burned